 A few studies have listed the likeliness of specific job categories being replaced by computers.

 What can we learn from this?
 The more streamlined and process-oriented a job is, the more likely it will become redundant.
-Among the 5%, most likely jobs to be automated are Telemarketing, Insurance Underwriters, Watch repair, data entry, Umpires, Referees, drivers, bookkeeping, accounting and payroll and Paralegals and Legal Assistants.
-On the other side, the least likely job profile to be replaced was Recreational Therapists.
+Among the 5% most likely to be automated are Telemarketing, Insurance Underwriters, Watch repair, data entry, Umpires, Referees, drivers, bookkeeping, accounting and payroll, paralegals, and Legal Assistants.
+On the other hand, recreational therapists were the least likely job profile to be replaced.
 However, experts assume that Artificial Intelligence will beat us in every task within 45 years.

 Conclusions